zoff-music/zoff/server/README.md

 socket.on("np", {np: NOW_PLAYING, conf: CONFIGURATION, time: SERVER_TIME})															Recieves array of now playing song.
 Is triggered on song-change socket.on("viewers", VALUE)															Recieves number of viewers on the current channel
 ```

-## About

-Zoff is a shared (free) YouTube based radio service, built upon the YouTube API.

-Zoff is mainly a webbased service.
-The website uses NodeJS with Socket.IO, MongoDB and PHP on the backend, with JavaScript, jQuery and Materialize on the frontend.

-The team consists of Kasper Rynning-Tønnesen and Nicolas Almagro Tonne, and the project has been worked on since late 2014.

-The team can be reached on contact@zoff.no

-### Legal

-Copyright © 2017
-Nicolas Almagro Tonne and Kasper Rynning-Tønnesen

-Creative Commons License
-Zoff is licensed under a
-<a href="http://creativecommons.org/licenses/by-nc-nd/3.0/no/">Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Norway License.</a>.
-Do not redistribute without permission from the developers.